Vulva: Puberty

 Puberty is the onset of the ability to reproduce, and takes place over two to three years, producing a number of changes.
 The structures of the vulva become proportionately larger and may become more pronounced.
 Pubarche, the first appearance of pubic hair develops, firstly on the labia majora, and later spreads to the mons pubis, and sometimes to the inner thighs and perineum.
 Pubic hair is much coarser than other body hair, and is considered a secondary sex characteristic.
 Pubarche can occur independently of puberty.
 Premature pubarche may sometimes indicate a later metabolic-endocrine disorder seen at adolescence.
 The disorder sometimes known as a polyendocrine disorder is marked by elevated levels of androgen, insulin, and lipids, and may originate in the fetus.
 Instead of being seen as a normal variant it is proposed that premature pubarche may be seen as a marker for these later endocrine disorders.

 Apocrine sweat glands secrete sweat into the pubic hair follicles.
 This is broken down by bacteria on the skin and produces an odor, which some consider to act as an attractant sex pheromone.
 The labia minora may grow more prominent and undergo changes in color.
-At puberty the first monthly period known as menarche marks the onset of menstruation.
+At puberty, the first monthly period known as menarche marks the onset of menstruation.

-In prepubertal girls the skin of the vulva is thin and delicate, and its neutral pH makes it prone to irritation.
+In prepubertal girls, the skin of the vulva is thin and delicate, and its neutral pH makes it prone to irritation.
 The production of the female sex hormone estradiol (an estrogen) at puberty, causes the perineal skin to thicken by keratinising, and this reduces the risk of infection.
 Estrogen also causes the laying down of fat in the development of the secondary sex characteristics.
 This contributes to the maturation of the vulva with increases in the size of the mons pubis, and the labia majora and the enlargement of the labia minora.

 Pregnancy

-In pregnancy the vulva and vagina take on a bluish colouring due to venous congestion.
+In pregnancy, the vulva and vagina take on a bluish coloring due to venous congestion.
 This appears between the eighth and twelfth week and continues to darken as the pregnancy continues.
-Estrogen is produced in large quantities during pregnancy and this causes the external genitals to become enlarged.
+Estrogen is produced in large quantities during pregnancy and this causes the vulva to become enlarged.
 The vaginal opening and the vagina are also enlarged.
-After childbirth a vaginal discharge known as lochia is produced and continues for about ten days.
+After childbirth, a vaginal discharge known as lochia is produced and continues for about ten days.